beginaid/EternityII/README.md

 <br>

 Return:
-- An answer of the puzzle (answer.png)
+- An answer to the puzzle (answer.png)
 - A shuffled puzzle (input.png)

 <br>

 Note:
-- If you choose too many colors, the message like "Please set the differnt number of color.
+- If you choose too many colors, the message like "Please set the different number of colors.
 Anyway, we'll make the puzzle using hogehoge colors." is appeared.

 <br>